-We cover hydrotherapy provided by a member of the New Zealand Association of Canine Hydrotherapists.
+We cover hydrotherapy provided by a vet clinic or a member of the New Zealand Association of Canine Hydrotherapists.

-We'll cover eligible vitamin and mineral supplements
+We'll cover eligible supplements

-We cover the vitamin and mineral supplements set out in the Vitamin and Mineral Supplement Schedule if they're prescribed by your vet as part of a qualifying treatment.
+We cover the supplements set out in the Supplement Schedule if they're prescribed by your vet as part of a qualifying treatment.

-To view the latest Vitamin and Mineral Supplement Schedule:
+To view the latest Supplement Schedule: